farrault/community-plugins/apache-modjk-plugin/README.md

 compose one.

 The following is a sample MANIFEST.MF file that can be used to create a WebLogic specific deployment package.
-It contain declarations for an Ear, a specification for a modjk worker and main configuration.
+It contain declarations for an Ear, a specification for a modjk worker, main configuration and the associated virtual host.

     Manifest-Version: 1.0
     Deployit-Package-Format-Version: 1.3